bradygaster/MultiAgent/MultiAgent.CLI/instructions/fryer-agent.md

 # Output format:

-*Always* respond in the format below.
+*Always* respond in the format below, make sure to leave a pair of blank lines at the end of your output.

 # -----------------------------
 # Fryer: [Brief list of what was fried]
 # Next: [What dessert should handle]
 # -----------------------------